How much sleep do you need in midlife?

 • Perimenopausal women were the least likely to sleep seven or more hours a night.

 Several factors can contribute to sleep loss during perimenopause and menopause.
-First of all, fluctuating hormone levels can make it difficult to shift into rest mode.
+Most importantly, fluctuating hormone levels can make it difficult to shift into rest mode.
 Circulating estrogen in the body can increase levels of the hormone cortisol, which leads to feelings of restlessness and anxiety.
 Furthermore, fluctuating estrogen levels can lead to hot flashes and night sweats, which make sleeping uncomfortable and can decrease the overall quality.

 But it’s not just the hormones that can affect sleep.
 Mental health, lifestyle choices, and underlying health problems could be more to blame for sleep problems than menopause.
 Exploring and addressing the sources of your sleep deprivation will help you reevaluate your sleep hygiene habits and possibly re-tool them to better fit this new stage of your life.